theozanchi/42_Berlin_minishell/README.md

 # Minitalk

 This project is about creating our own Shell with basic functions.
-It is a group project done with [Alberto Bermudez](https://github.com/ajbermudezh22).
+It is a group project.

 The full subject can be found [here](.media/en.subject.pdf).